 Gloeiend groener nog is an answer to that question.
-It is an answer to which the poet that answers as poet perishes.
-He perishes as a poet insofar as he merges into the world of the word.
-Then what remains is the world of poetry, that recreates the poet from that moment.
+It is an answer to which the poet who answers as a poet perishes.
+He is destroyed as a poet insofar as he is absorbed in the world of the word.
+Then only the world of poetry remains, which from that moment on recreates the poet.

 The Moorish philosopher Averroes, who lived from 1126 to 1198, once wrote a book that had to destroy another book, that of Ghazali.
 The book of Ghazali was called Tahafut al-falasifa and that religious book was intended to destroy the philosophers.
 Averroes wrote his Tahafut al-tahafut as a destruction of such destruction, as confusion of that confusion.

-Gloeiend groener nog is a poem that confuses and destroys itself and is again confused and destroyed in the music.
-This squaring of confusing destruction is a small world that continues to destroy itself, and in doing so keeps moving and thus moves.
+Gloeiend groener nog is a poem that confuses and destroys itself and is confused and destroyed in the music.
+This squaring of confusing destruction is a small world that keeps destroying itself, and continues moving like that and stirringly touches us.

 [antoine de kom, June 2001]

 On Tahafut al-tahafut (which means 'confusion of confusion'): this work is a radio play based on a poem by antoine de kom, called Gloeiend groener nog.
-The poem (read by the author) was digitally altered and combined with a "virtual" orchestra of strings, winds, piano and percussion.
-New meanings emerge in the text, that confuses itself and in which words, phrases and fragments of sentences spin around and overtake themselves, so that music and language can merge.
+The poem (read by the author) was digitally transformed and combined with a "virtual" orchestra of strings, winds, piano and percussion.
+New meanings of the text emerge in the music, in which words, phrases and fragments of sentences spin around and overtake themselves, so that music and language merge.